DavidTunnell/command-line-employee-cms-node-express-inquirer-mysql/README.md

 ## API

 As mentioned above the API server is a separate application.
 This server is available via REST with or without the client.
-These could be called locally once the server is running on your machine via the install instructions above.
+These could be called locally once the server is running on your machine via the install instructions above or to a server.

-The code is also deployed/running on [Heroku](https://www.heroku.com/) at the following address.
-Below are some example commands available. <<<<<<>>>>>>

 Available Calls:
 * POST - http://localhost:3001/api/department/ - create a new department